richardlehane/siegfried/README.md

 - bug in processing code caused really bad matching profile for MP3 sigs.
 No need to update the tool for this, but please do a sieg -update to get the latest signature file.

 ### Version 0.4.1 (14/09/2014)
-- sieg command line: descriptive output in YAML, including basis for matches
+- sf command line: descriptive output in YAML, including basis for matches
 - optimisations inc. initial BOF loop before main matching loop

 ### Version 0.4 (24/08/2014)
-- sieg command line changes: -version and -update flags now enabled
+- sf command line changes: -version and -update flags now enabled
 - over-the-wire updates of signature files from www.itforarchivists.com/siegfried

 ### Version 0.3 (19/08/2014)